anishmss/last-split-pe/README.md

 `lastal` finds high-scoring local alignments of each read to the reference.

 `last-split` computes the probability of each column of each alignment.
-The -m option discards local alignments with error probability more than 0.9.
+The `--split-m=0.9` option discards local alignments with error probability more than 0.9.
 Decrease it to get more confident local alignments.
-The -n option, which is necessary, tells `last-split` not to compute a final split-alignment, as this will be handled by the next command.
+The `--split-n` option, which is necessary, tells `last-split` not to compute a final split-alignment, as this will be handled by the next command.
+The `--split-f=MAF+` option specifies the output format that the next command in the pipe needs.

 `last-split-pe` updates the column probabilities based on alignments of the paired-end mates and reports a (split-)alignment of the reads.
 By default, it reports alignments of error probability less than 0.01; this can be controlled using the `-m` option.